Blog

 But then comes the question — if not the food industry, then what?
 If you’ve worked in the industry for a long time, it can seem like you’re stuck because you don’t have the experience, education, or training to enter another field.
 But there are always options, especially now as technology continues to advance and the option for virtual training becomes more widespread.
 Today we’re talking about how you can train for a new career and leverage the skills you’ve gained from working in the food service industry to get an in-demand job in IT.

-• Job Opportunities & Stability
+• Strong Job Demand & Stability

-• Flexible Schedule & Remote Work Availability
+• Flexible Scheduling & Remote Work Options

-• Growth Opportunities
+• Career Advancement Opportunities

-1. Job opportunities & stability
+1. Strong Job Demand & Stability

-Transferable Skills from Restaurant Industry to IT
+Transferable Skills from the Restaurant Industry to IT

 • Customer Service